nathanlane/industrialpolicyclass/README.md

 Below are topics to draw from and their associated readings for presentation.
 Each topic is empirical, though theoretical topics and presentations are provided.

-### Part 1 - Political Economy of Industrial Policy and Controversies
+### Part 1 - Political Economy of Industrial Policy and Controversies.

 - Government failures and rent-seeking.

-- Information and political economy.
+    - Krueger, A. O. (1990).
+Government Failures in Development.
+The Journal of Economic Perspectives, 4(3), 9–23.

+    - Krueger, A. O. (1974).
+The Political Economy of the Rent-Seeking Society.
+The American Economic Review, 64(3), 291–303. http://www.jstor.org/stable/1808883

+- Political economy of the state and industrial policy.

+    - Evans, P. B. (1992).
+The State as Problem and Solution: Predation, Embedded Autonomy, and Structural Change.
+In S. Haggard & Robert R. Kaufman (Eds.), The Politics of Economic Adjustment: International Constraints, Distributive Conflicts and the State (pp. 139–181).
+Princeton University Press.

+    - Rodrik, D. (2012).
+Why We Learn Nothing from Regressing Economic Growth on Policies.
+Seoul Journal of Economics, 25(2), 137–151.

     - Maloney, W. F., & Nayyar, G. (2018).
 Industrial Policy, Information, and Government Capacity.
 The World Bank Research Observer, 33(2), 189–217. http://dx.doi.org/10.1093/wbro/lkx006

-- History and evolving evidence.

-    - Rodrik, D. (2012).
-Why We Learn Nothing from Regressing Economic Growth on Policies.
-Seoul Journal of Economics, 25(2), 137–151.

 ### Part 2 - Place-Based Industrial Policy and Empirics.
 Place-based policies are closely related to industrial development.
 They are a lot like industrial policy _writ large_, but also represent some of their own challenges.